geiser/2017-experiment-analysis/pilot-study/data/README.md

 ### File: [SourceIMI.csv](SourceIMI.csv)

-CSV-file with responses of the IMI questionnaire gathered throughout the pilot empirical study.
-Careless responses removed from the data through the process detailed in the file: [outliers-motivation-surveys.pdf](../../report/outliers-motivation-surveys.pdf)
+CSV-file with responses of the IMI questionnaire, and careless responses removed from the data through the process detailed in the file: [outliers-motivation-surveys.pdf](../../report/outliers-motivation-surveys.pdf)
 - On-line visualization: [SourceIMI.csv](https://github.com/geiser/phd-thesis-evaluation/blob/master/pilot-study/data/SourceIMI.csv)
 - R script used to generate this file: [01-removing-careless-motivation.R](../../01-removing-careless-motivation.R) ([more info](../../))